dataofsandy/data_analysis/readme.md

 # Introduction
 This is a ETL Data cleaning project on long covid dataset.
 To explore the knowledge of data analytics I am doing this project.
-As ETL plays vital role in data analytics.
-As MS Sql is popular in the industry.
-I am using MS Sql
+As ETL plays vital role in data analytics and MS SQL is popular in the industry, I am using MS Sql

 # Analysing:
 ### 1. Finding Duplicates